Disputed territories of northern Iraq

-2012 tensions between Iraq and Kurdistan Region
+Implementation

+During the administration of Prime Minister Nouri al-Maliki, he issued Executive Order No. 46 establishing the Committee for Implementing Article 140 of the Iraqi Constitution.
+Among its tasks was to define the disputed territories and oversee their "normalisation", as well as conducting a census and thereafter a referendum which would decide whether they will be incorporated into Kurdistan Region or remain under federal control.

+The article stipulates a deadline, which meant that the aforementioned processes needed to be completed at a date not exceeding 31 December 2007.
+After the Iraqi government refused to implement the article before as well as after the deadline, tensions began to increase between the federal government and the Kurdistan Regional Government (KRG).

-Tensions between Kurdistan Region and the central Iraqi government mounted through 2011–2012 on the issues of power sharing, oil production and territorial control.
-In April 2012, Masoud Barzani, president of the semi-autonomous Iraqi Kurdistan Region, demanded that officials agree to their demands or face secession from Baghdad by September 2012.
+In April 2012, Masoud Barzani, president of Kurdistan Region, demanded that officials agree to their demands regarding power sharing and territorial control or face secession from Baghdad by September 2012.

-In September 2012, the Iraqi government ordered the Kurdistan Regional Government (KRG) to transfer its powers over Peshmerga to the central government and relations were strained further by the formation of a new command center (Tigris Operation Command) for Iraqi forces to operate in a disputed area over which both Baghdad and the KRG claim jurisdiction.
+In September 2012, the Iraqi government ordered the KRG to transfer its powers over Peshmerga to the central government.
+Relations were strained further by the formation of a new command center (Tigris Operation Command) for Iraqi forces to operate in a disputed area over which both Baghdad and the KRG claim jurisdiction.

 On November 16, 2012, a military clash between the Iraqi forces and the Peshmerga resulted in one person being killed.
 CNN reported that 2 people were killed (one of them an Iraqi soldier) and 10 wounded in clashes at the town of Tuz Khurmatu.

-On the night of November 19, clashes between security forces of the central Iraqi government and the KRG forces in Tigrit left 12 Iraqi soldiers and one civilian dead, according to Doğan News Agency.
+On the night of November 19, clashes between security forces of the central Iraqi government and the KRG forces in Tigrit left 12 Iraqi soldiers and one civilian dead, according to Demirören News Agency.
 The clash erupted when Iraqi soldiers attempted to enter northern Iraq; Peshmarga tried to prevent the Iraqi soldiers from entering the area upon Barzani's instructions.
 On November 25, it was reported that Kurdistan Region sent reinforcements to a disputed area where its troops were involved in a standoff with the Iraqi army, despite calls on both sides for dialogue to calm the situation.